dev-michael-schmidt/spark-scala-stocks/README.md

- An ETL that loads 20+ years of stock price data for the top stocks, perform some quantitative analysis, and visualize the results.
+What: An ETL that loads 20+ years of stock price data for the top stocks, performs some quantitative analysis, and visualizes the results.
 It uses Spark, Airflow, Grafana, Python, and Scala.
 That could be cool, right?